 Gadget's inbound IP address is not stable and cannot be allowlisted for DDOS prevention.

 However, Gadget's outbound IPs are stable.
-Gadget may connect to external services from the following IP addresses:
+Gadget connects to external services from the following IP addresses, with the exception of Shopify:

 You can query an up-to-date list of Gadget's outbound IPs by making an unauthenticated request to the https://app.gadget.dev/auth/api/outbound-ips, which will return this list of IP addresses as a JSON array.